NICMx/Jool/doc/usr/en/siit-dc.md

 This document is a summary of the [_SIIT-DC_ architecture]({{ site.draft-siit-dc }}), and a small walkthrough that builds it using Jool.

-SIIT-DC is an improvement over traditional SIIT where EAM are introduced and standardized.
+SIIT-DC is an improvement over traditional SIIT where EAMs are introduced and standardized.
 With this, IPv4 address usage is optimized and IPv4 address embedding (in IPv6 servers) becomes redundant.

 ## Sample Network